-With tugboat assistance and using its own thrusters the vessel was safely re-docked (on another berth).
+With tugboat assistance and using its own thrusters (propulsion units), the vessel was safely re-docked (on another berth).
 Over 1000 passengers remained stuck on the pier after the gangway (mobile bridge for passengers) collapsed and they had to move to the other dock for boarding.
 No injuries were reported.

 The ship was on 14-day UK to Mediterranean cruise (itinerary March 23 - April 6) roundtrip from homeport Southampton, England.
 The remaining call ports after Civitavecchia were Cartagena and Gibraltar.

 |29 March 2018||Sea Pollution|

-In April 2018, the ship's Captain was sued by a French Court for "violating fuel standards" during liner’s call at port Marseille (France) on March 29, 2018.
+In April 2018, ship's 58-year-old Captain (Evans Hoyt) was sued by a French Court for "violating fuel standards" during liner’s call at port Marseille (France) on March 29, 2018.
 The fuel (900 tons) was loaded in Barcelona on March 28.
 The cruise vessel loaded heavy fuel oil (HFO) with sulfur content 1,68%, which exceeded port's (and EU's) 1,5% limit.